 - High-Quality Intermediate Corporate Bond Fund (bonds of highly rated corporations)

+The advantage of this is that it allows the individual shareholder to decide for themselves the type of assets that are most appropriate for their portfolio.
 Large mutual fund companies such as Vanguard and Fidelity have dozens of funds in the mutual fund family covering nearly every possible asset class, asset allocation, and investment strategy you can imagine.